-- Support you in your personal development via mentorship and guidance.
+- Support you in your personal development via coaching.

 - Help you understand the context, the "why" and the wider picture of the work we are doing.

 - Give you direct and honest feedback be it positive or negative.

 - transparency - I will never withhold information that impacts you or your work, by making sure you are in the loop.
 This is tightly related to how we communicate inside and outside the team.
 The best way for me to be aware of how and what you are doing is for you to show it to me, either directly by grabbing me for a coffee, or indirectly via a Pull Request or Jira Ticket.
 Bottom line: I prefer you to push information to me, instead of me pulling it from you.

 - honesty - Independently of being positive or negative feedback, I will be 100% honest with you about anything.
 Failures should be analysed, reviewed and serve as a lesson, while success should be cheered and celebrated.
 The same goes in the opposite direction: I like to think I am a logical person, so I will take negative feedback as constructive criticism, from which I can learn.

 - accountability and ownership - if you are part of my team, I intrinsically trust you, without any reservation.
 As such, when you are in charge of a feature I expect you to own it, not only from a technical point of view but also understand the whys, the whats and the whens.
 You become the CEO of that feature.
 As such, when you succeed I will make sure everyone knows about it.
 When you fail, I expect you to understand why it happened, learn from it and persevere.